What we do with your information

 Guide to Coroner investigations

 If someone close to you has died and their death has been reported to the Coroner, you can find out more about the investigation process from the gov.uk website.

 Digital Autopsy is a non-invasive technique that uses a CT scanner to create a 3D whole body digital image, which is considered by the Coroner’s pathologist alongside all other available evidence.
 The pathologist will then advise the Coroner if they believe the medical cause of death has been understood sufficiently, and if there is a need for a full invasive autopsy.

 The Coroner's decision is set out in a formal document called the ‘Record of Inquest’.
 This states the identity of the deceased, the medical cause of death, the time and place of death and in what circumstances the deceased died.
 The form also records the court’s conclusion as to the death.

 The conclusion as to the death (previously known as a verdict) categorises whether the death was suicidal, accidental, or caused by natural causes etc. It is also common to use a narrative conclusion which is a factual statement of the Coroner’s finding as to how the death occurred.

 Suicide or unlawful killing conclusions must be proven beyond reasonable doubt, whereas other conclusions are returned on ‘the balance of probabilities’.
 The open conclusion, rarely used these days, means that the evidence does not sufficiently disclose the full circumstances in which a death occurred.

-A conclusion which often achieves wider publicity is that a death has been contributed to by neglect.
-In the Coroner's Court neglect has a very specific and narrow definition, it should not be confused with civil negligence.
+A conclusion which often achieves wider publicity is when a death has been contributed to by neglect.
+In the Coroner's court neglect has a very specific and narrow definition, it should not be confused with civil negligence.
 In the Coroner’s court it means that there was a gross failure to provide someone in a dependent position with adequate food, shelter or basic medical attention and that this led to their death.